Changes to learning and teaching in schools.

 For secondary school pupils, face coverings should be worn outside the classroom.
 The exception is when they are outside, unless the school risk assessment indicates that additional measures are needed, for example on a school yard where there are a large number of pupils in a relatively small space without separation of contact groups (such as waiting to enter school).
 Frequent putting on and taking off of face coverings is not recommended as this can risk contaminating hands and face.
 If pupils are outside for a short period it may be easier to keep face coverings on.
 Learners should not wear face coverings when running round, playing football or other active games.

-Do face coverings have to be worn in outdoor PE lessons?
+Do face coverings have to be worn in sporting activities in school and outdoor PE lessons?

 How should I store and care for my reusable face covering?

 Information on how to store and care for your reusable face covering is available.

 In undertaking local risk assessments, schools and settings should consider the safe use and storage of face coverings.

 Should visitors to schools and settings and parents be required to wear face coverings on school premises?